SCENE 01 / MOTION CONTROL

 What is motion control filming?

-Motion control uses computer-programmed robotic camera systems that can execute precise, repeatable camera movements.
-This allows identical moves to be repeated for multiple passes, essential for VFX compositing, and enables moves too fast or precise for human operation.
+Motion control uses computer-driven robotic camera rigs that run precise, repeatable moves.
+This lets you repeat the exact same move across many passes, which is key for VFX compositing.
+It also enables moves too fast or too precise for a human operator.

 When should I use motion control in Peru?

-Motion control is ideal for VFX-heavy productions combining studio work with Peru's iconic locations, automotive commercials shooting in Lima, product work for Latin American brands, and any sequence requiring frame-accurate repeatability across multiple passes.
+Motion control suits VFX-heavy shoots that mix studio work with Peru's iconic locations.
+It also fits automotive commercials in Lima and product work for Latin American brands.
+Any sequence that needs frame-accurate repeats across many passes is a strong fit.

 What systems do you provide in Peru?

-We work with major motion control systems available in Lima or imported via ATA Carnet, including MILO for large-scale moves, Bolt high-speed robotic arms, Modula rigs, and smaller tabletop systems.
-Selection depends on scale, speed, and payload.
+We work with major motion control systems, either ready in Lima or imported via ATA Carnet.
+These include MILO for large-scale moves, Bolt high-speed robotic arms, Modula rigs, and smaller tabletop systems.
+Selection depends on the scale, speed, and payload of your shot.

 Can motion control work with high-speed cameras?

-Yes, motion control systems like Bolt are specifically designed for high-speed work, coordinating fast programmed moves with high-frame-rate cameras.
-This creates dramatic speed-ramped shots common in commercials shooting across Peru's varied landscapes.
+Yes, motion control rigs like Bolt are built for high-speed work, running fast programmed moves with high-frame-rate cameras.
+This creates the dramatic speed-ramped shots you often see in commercials shot across Peru's many settings.

 How do you handle multi-pass shooting?

-We program moves that can be repeated identically for each pass—talent pass, clean plate, lighting elements, etc. The precision of motion control ensures all elements align perfectly in compositing, supported by Lima's growing VFX talent.
+We program moves that repeat exactly for each pass — talent pass, clean plate, lighting elements, and so on.
+The precision of motion control keeps every element aligned in compositing, backed by Lima's growing VFX talent.

 What about smaller tabletop work?

 We provide smaller motion control rigs for tabletop, product, and food photography.
-These systems offer the same repeatability and precision at a scale suited to Peruvian pisco, food, and consumer goods brands.
+These rigs deliver the same repeatability and precision, at a scale suited to Peruvian pisco, food, and consumer goods brands.

 Productions in Peru that need this often pair it with Virtual Production, Stop Motion Production, and Green Screen Filming for full coverage.
 Most projects also draw on Time-lapse & Hyperlapse.